-In addition to his role as CTCO, Mark Chernoby is responsible for North America vehicle safety and regulatory compliance.
-He had served as COO, product development, head of product portfolio management, and head of quality.
+In addition to his role as CTCO, Chernoby is responsible for North America vehicle safety and regulatory compliance.
+He had served as COO, product development; head of product portfolio management; and head of quality.
 Chernoby was also senior VP of engineering and head of vehicle engineering.
-Since joining the automaker in 1985 as a powertrain engineer, Chernoby has made use of his experience in focused component engineering, advanced vehicle programs, and vehicle homologation.
+Since joining the automaker in 1985 as a powertrain engineer, Chernoby has made use of his experience in focused component engineering and advanced vehicle programs.

 Head of Portfolio Planning, FCA-North America, Head of Alfa Romeo and Maserati Product Planning

-Richard Cox is responsible for the NAFTA product portfolio, analyzing the competitive environment, and providing market and consumer insights to guide future planning of North American products.
-He’s also responsible for Alfa Romeo and Maserati product planning.
-Previously, Cox was director of Dodge and SRT product marketing for FCA U.S. LLC.
-When he joined the company in 1999, Cox worked at FCA Canada Inc., and assumed increasing levels of responsibility before moving to the U.S. to lead Dodge product marketing.
+Cox was appointed to this position in December 2016.
+He is responsible for the NAFTA product portfolio, analyzing the competitive environment, and providing market and consumer insights to guide future planning of North American products.
+He is also responsible for Alfa Romeo and Maserati product planning.
+Previously, Cox was director of Dodge and SRT product marketing for FCA US.
+He joined the company in 1999, working at FCA Canada with increasing levels of responsibility before moving to the U.S.

 Chief Information Officer, FCA-North America

-Olivier François serves as the lead marketing executive for the Fiat brand.
+François serves as the lead marketing executive for the Fiat brand.
 Previously, he was president and CEO of the Chrysler brand.
 He assumed marketing communication responsibility in 2009, coordinating communication activities for all of the automaker’s brands.
 In 2012, Advertising Age magazine named Chrysler Group the Marketer of the Year for a series of advertising campaigns that resonated with consumers and increased sales.
-Before joining Fiat in 2005, François worked for Citroen in Europe.
+Before joining Fiat in 2005, François worked for Citroen.